rlourette/ArticlesPapers/C++26_Reflection-A_Game_Changer_for_Automotive_Virtualization_and_Safety-Critical_C_Code_Generation/C++26_Reflection-A_Game_Changer_for_Automotive_Virtualization_and_Safety-Critical_C_Code_Generation.md

 ## Available Today

 The core pieces work now:
-- Reflection entered draft standard in June
+- Reflection entered draft standard in June 2025
 - GCC and Clang already support most C++26 features
-- QEMU, Kata, and Renode are mature, production-ready tools
+- Bazel, QEMU, Kata, and Renode are mature, production-ready tools
 - You can generate all configuration files today

 Start with one ECU.
 Define it in C++26.
-Generate its C code, QEMU config, and Renode platform.
+Generate its C code, HAL shim, Bazel BUILD files, and deployment configurations.
 Watch them all stay synchronized as you iterate.

 ## The Revolution Is Integration

 Virtualization tools have existed for years.
+Build systems have existed for decades.
 What's new is using C++26 reflection to tie them together into a coherent system where:

 - Every level of simulation shares the same source of truth
+- Your existing HAL and production code work unchanged
+- Build configurations generate automatically
-- Changes propagate automatically across all tools
+- Changes propagate through the entire toolchain
-- You can seamlessly move from simulation to silicon
 - The virtual and physical worlds finally converge

 This isn't just about writing less boilerplate or catching more bugs.
 It's about fundamentally changing how we develop and validate complex embedded systems.